-The purpose of this Implementation Plan (IP) is to specify Department of Energy (DOE) actions for addressing Defense Nuclear Facilities Safety Board (Board) Recommendation 2012-2, Hanford Tank Farms Flammable Gas Safety Strategy.
-DOE agrees with the Board that action must be taken to reduce the risk from the accumulation of flammable gases in the headspace of double-shell tanks (DSTs) at the Hanford Tank Farms.
+The purpose of this revised Implementation Plan (IP) is to update the Department of Energy (DOE) actions for addressing Defense Nuclear Facilities Safety Board (Board) Recommendation 2012-2, Hanford Tank Farms Flammable Gas Safety Strategy.
+DOE still agrees with the Board that action must be taken to reduce the risk from the accumulation of flammable gases in the headspace of double-shell tanks (DSTs) at the Hanford Tank Farms.

-In developing an IP, DOE has taken a pragmatic and graded approach to address the sub-recommendations to improve the flammable gas controls in the near term.
-DOE is confident this is the most appropriate approach to implement a more robust safety control for DST ventilation monitoring consistent with Board Recommendation 2012-2.
+In developing the IP, DOE has taken a pragmatic and graded approach to address the subrecommendations to improve the flammable gas controls in the near term.
+DOE is confident this is the most appropriate approach to implement a defense in depth capability for DST ventilation monitoring consistent with Board Recommendation 2012-2.

-In February, DOE Tank Farm Operations Contractor (TOC) completed implementation of a revision to the Documented Safety Analysis (DSA) which added a new control that measures ventilation flow through each tank on a periodic basis, supplementing the existing flammable gas monitoring control.
+In February 2013, DOE Tank Farm Operations Contractor (TOC) completed implementation of a revision to the Documented Safety Analysis (DSA) which added a new control that measures ventilation flow through each tank on a periodic basis, supplementing the existing flammable gas monitoring control.
 This revision also placed requirements on operability of the in-service and standby primary ventilation trains.
 DOE is currently working towards installation of safety-significant (SS) instrumentation for real-time monitoring of the ventilation exhaust flow from each DST.
-DOE will ensure that DST primary ventilation systems are classified as SS to support mixer pump operations to supply waste to the Waste Treatment and Immobilization Plant (WTP) as part of the overall Office of River Protection (ORP) Project.
+DOE will ensure that SS controls are in place to support mixer pump operations to supply waste to the Waste Treatment and Immobilization Plant (WTP).
 The time frames associated with DST waste generating sufficient flammable gas to potentially reach the Lower Flammability Level (LFL) provide the technical basis for using a phased approach for upgrading the DST ventilation systems.